25 Ways to Make Money Today

 Editor's Note: Check with your local game and fish department before selling meat or fish to ensure that it is legal in your state.

-25. Become a tutor
+25. Become a Tutor

 If you have knowledge that can be shared, why not do so for extra money?
 I know several people who tutor children privately for extra money.
 Others get paid to speak at local colleges or universities.
 Hey, you paid a lot for your education; your day job doesn't have to be the only reward.
+(See also: How to Make Money With Online Tutoring)

 That's my top 25 list.
 I'm sure you know of others, so chime in.
 What's a great way to make money today (that's legal, of course) and what are your experiences in making a quick buck?